ch4mpy/spring-addons/samples/tutorials/reactive-resource-server/README.md

 # Configure a Reactive OAuth2 Resource Server (REST API)
-In this tutorial, we'll configure a reactive (WebFlux) Spring Boot 3 application as an OAuth2 resource server with authorities mapping to enable RBAC using roles defined on OIDC Providers.
+In this tutorial, we'll configure a reactive (WebFlux) Spring Boot 3 application as an OAuth2 resource server with authorities mapping to enable RBAC using roles defined on OIDC Providers, *without `spring-addons-starter-oidc`**, which makes quite more verbose compared to the "webflux" projects in samples.

 We'll also see how to accept access tokens issued by several, potentially heterogeneous, OIDC Providers (or Keycloak realms).

+## 0. Disclaimer
+There are quite a few samples, and all are part of CI to ensure that source compile and all tests pass.
+Unfortunately, this README is not automatically updated when source changes.
+Please use it as a guidance to understand the source. **If you copy some code, be sure to do it from the source, not from this README**.

 ## 1. Project Initialization
 We start after [prerequisites](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials#2-prerequisites), and consider that we have a minimum of 1 OIDC Provider configured (2 would be better) and users with and without `NICE` role declared on each OP.